Scimyst

 In the UK, Asian hornet nests will be destroyed upon detection.
 (Photo: Alamy).

-In addition to killing honey bees, the presence of hunting Asian hornets causes worker bees to experience “foraging paralysis”: they hide in the hive, failing to gather enough nectar and pollen to survive the winter.
+In addition to killing honeybees, the presence of predatory Asian hornets causes worker bees to enter a state of “foraging paralysis”: they hide in the hive, failing to collect enough nectar and pollen to survive the winter.

 ong bap cay chau a

-The government remains committed to “eradicating,” but future scenarios will include “preventing” and then “a new normal”—accepting that Asian hornets are here to stay.
+The government remains committed to “eradicating,” but future scenarios will include “preventing” and then a “new normal”— accepting that Asian hornets are here to stay.

 • Portrait of the Giant Murder Hornet in Asia